[HOT for 2020!] Save BIG with This NEW Type of Car Insurance!

 You can say that Geico’s DriveEasy is one of the newest kids on the UBI block.
 What was initially revealed as a trial program is now an app with potential savings of up to 20 percent for signing up.

 According to Geico’s website, enrolling requires all drivers listed on the policy to participate and download the app.
 As your driving behaviors are monitored, a score will be calculated.
-So far, DriveEasy is only available to eligible drivers in Pennsylvania, but the site suggests more states will be added in the future.
+So far, DriveEasy is only available to eligible drivers in Connecticut and Pennsylvania, but the site suggests more states will be added in the future.

 – Liberty Mutual RightTrack®